fhuanming/fhuanming.github.io/_posts/2018-11-29-everything-i-need-to-know-about-401k-and-ira.md

 ### How to avoid it

-You can roll the pre-tax amounts from your Traditional IRA(s) to 401k.
+You can roll the pre-tax amounts from your Traditional IRA(s) to 401(k).
 And then roll the after tax amounts from your Traditional IRA(s) to Roth IRA.

-[comment]: <> (Todo: Doc: Backdoors and Rollover)
+# Backdoors and Rollover

+## Backdoor Roth IRA

+In a short: Convert from Traditional IRA to Roth IRA.

+1. Ensure you don't have any amount of pre-tax IRA(s).

+    This is to avoid Pro-rata rule.

+1. Make a non-deductable IRA contribution.

+    This is as known as after-tax traditional IRA.

+1. Convert the money from traditional IRA to Roth IRA.

+## MEGA Backdoor Roth IRA

+In a short: Convert from after-tax 401(k) to Roth IRA

+1. Contribute to your after-tax 401(k).
+1. Convert that money to the Roth IRA.

+    Ideally, you can convert the money to Roth IRA as soon as you cotribute the money to the after-tax 401(k).
+In this way, you don't need to pay the earning tax because this is no earning yet (in your after-tax 401(k) account).